Amr2812/software-environment-concepts/content/frontend.md

 ### Front End Development

 Front End Development is about developing The Software's (web, mobile, etc...)
-User Interface, getting and displaying data, handles users [authorization](/basics#authorization), etc..
+User Interface, getting and displaying data, handles users' UI [authorization](/basics#authorization), etc..

 The Code that the Frontend developer write runs on the device's Operating System or Browser.